-Just as men have two testicles in the reproductive system, females have two ovaries, which is the site of possible ovarian cyst development.
-However, while men have the luxury of being able to clearly visualize such key reproductive organs, the female anatomy presents a much more difficult challenge as the ovaries are within the pelvic cavity.
+Just as men have two testicles, females have two ovaries.
+These are the site of possible ovarian cyst development.
+However, while men can clearly see their reproductive organs, female anatomy presents a much more difficult challenge as the ovaries are within the pelvic cavity.
 On top of this, typical ovarian cysts are a normal part of a woman’s ovulation cycle.
-Thus, the distinction between physiological cysts versus harmful cysts must be made.
-Because of these facts, women can be much trickier to diagnose when it comes to ovarian diseases such as ovarian cysts.
-Nevertheless, such painless imaging techniques as sonography can be used to help provide a presumable diagnosis of the type of ovarian cyst a patient may have.
+Because of these facts, ovarian diseases, such as ovarian cysts can be much trickier to diagnose.
+Nevertheless, painless imaging techniques such as sonography can help provide a presumable diagnosis of the type of ovarian cyst a patient may have.

 Causes of ovarian cysts

-In order to understand how ovarian cysts can commonly form, it is first important to know how a healthy egg is released upon ovulation.
-Before an egg can be released from the ovaries, a follicle must first form.
-Follicles are small, fluid-filled sacs that can be thought of as healthy, normal cysts.
+To understand how ovarian cysts form, it is first important to know how a healthy egg leaves the ovary.
+Before this can happen, a follicle must form.
+Follicles are small, fluid-filled sacs that are “normal cysts”.
 They create a protective environment in which an egg can properly develop.
-Upon ovulation, the follicle breaks and a mature egg is released into the fallopian tubes, and the remaining hemorrhagic fluid is leaked out of the ovary.
-This leakage, along with follicle development and breakage, is all a normal process in the production of healthy eggs in the female reproductive system, but it does present one area in which abnormal ovarian cysts can arise from.
+Upon ovulation, the follicle breaks, and a mature egg enters the fallopian tubes.
+The remaining hemorrhagic fluid leaks out of the ovary.
+This leakage, along with follicle development and breakage, is a normal process in the production of healthy eggs.
+However, it does present one area where abnormal ovarian cysts can arise.

-PCOS is a hormonal disorder that causes small, benign cysts to arise throughout the ovaries.
+Polycystic ovarian syndrome (PCOS) is a hormonal disorder that causes small, benign cysts to arise throughout the ovaries.
 While these cysts may not be harmful, they often lead to further hormonal imbalances.
-This can cause such symptoms as irregular periods, acne and even infertility issues.
+This can cause symptoms such as irregular periods, acne, and infertility.

-As noted above, there are many different forms of ovarian cysts that can arise, both physiologically and pathologically.
-Below are a few of the most common forms of ovarian cysts:
+There are many different forms of ovarian cysts that can arise, both physiologically and pathologically.
+Below are a few of the most common forms of ovarian cysts.

-- Follicular cysts: An ovarian cyst that forms when the follicle containing a developing egg does not break.
-They are most often painless, harmless and resolve after a few menstrual cycles.
+These are ovarian cysts that form when the follicle containing a developing egg does not break.
+They are most often painless and harmless and resolve after a few menstrual cycles.

-- Endometriomas: Also known as “ chocolate cysts,” these ovarian cysts will contain fragments of endometriosis tissue and possible retrograde menstruation blood that ultimately pools together and degenerates, making a chocolatey brown serous fluid.
+Also known as “ chocolate cysts,” these ovarian cysts will contain fragments of endometriosis tissue and possible retrograde menstruation blood that ultimately pools together and degenerates, making a chocolatey brown serous fluid.

-- Cystadenomas: This benign ovarian tumor usually develops on the outside of the ovary, and it can be mucous filled (mucinous cystadenoma) or filled with a clear yellow serum (serous cystadenoma).
-They can grow to be very large, but once again, are most often not harmful.
-However, it has been found that serous cystadenomas have more of a tendency to develop into cancer.
+This benign ovarian tumor usually develops on the outside of the ovary.
+It can be full of mucous (mucinous cystadenoma) or of a clear yellow serum (serous cystadenoma).
+They can grow to be very large but are most often not harmful.
+However, research has shown that serous cystadenomas have more of a tendency to develop into cancer.

 What is ovarian torsion?

-Are ovarian cysts and pelvic masses the same?
+Are ovarian cysts and pelvic masses the same thing?

-Pelvic masses are defined as any abnormal growth in the pelvic cavity.
-This can be a growth or tumor in the ovaries, uterus or any pelvic organ.
-Many ovarian cysts such as cystadenomas, dermoid cysts and endometriomas are all examples of pelvic masses that can arise in the ovaries.
-However, fibroids can also be considered pelvic masses, and they are normally found in the uterus.
-Thus, ovarian cysts can usually be classified as pelvic masses, but the same cannot be said vice-versa.
+Pelvic masses are abnormal growths in the pelvic cavity.
+They can be a growth or tumor in the ovaries, uterus, or any pelvic organ.
+Many ovarian cysts such as cystadenomas, dermoid cysts, and endometriomas are all examples of pelvic masses that can arise in the ovaries.
+However, fibroids can also be considered pelvic masses, and they normally occur in the uterus.
+Thus, ovarian cysts can usually be classified as pelvic masses, but the same is not true for the opposite.

 Ovarian cysts and endometriosis

 Endometriosis is one known cause of abnormal ovarian cysts, specifically endometriomas.
-One of the most common locations for ectopic endometrial cells to seed is the ovaries.
+One of the most common locations for ectopic endometrial cells to grow are the ovaries.
 This occurs when menstrual blood carrying sloughed off endometrial tissue moves backward through the fallopian tubes to the ovaries.
-Once there, the endometriosis tissue accumulates and grows inside the ovary, eventually forming an endometrioma.
-This newly implanted endometriosis scar tissue will then be able to have its own “mini periods,” in which the said lesion will begin to bleed and possibly slough off even more endometriosis tissue.
-The combination of these fragments of endometrial tissue, old thickened blood and inflammatory enzymes, combine together within the ovary to create an endometrioma, or chocolate cyst as it is often termed due to its brown serous appearance.
+The endometriosis tissue then accumulates and grows inside the ovary, eventually forming an endometrioma.
+This newly implanted endometriosis scar tissue will then be able to have its own “mini periods”.
+Here, the said lesion will begin to bleed and possibly slough off even more endometriosis tissue.
+The combination of these fragments of endometrial tissue, old thickened blood, and inflammatory enzymes combine together within the ovary to create an endometrioma or chocolate cyst.

 How can endometriosis in the form of an endometrioma spread?

-As noted above, the endometriosis scar tissue that makes up a chocolate cyst will have their own “mini periods,” causing blood and additional endometrium to slough off from the cyst.
-For this reason, endometriomas are likely to leak into other areas within the pelvic and abdominal cavity.
+The endometriosis scar tissue that makes up a chocolate cyst will have its own “mini period,” causing blood and additional endometrium to slough off from the cyst.
+Therefore, endometriomas are likely to leak into other areas within the pelvic and abdominal cavity.
 This is one of the primary ways in which deep infiltrating endometriosis develops.
-When this occurs, adhesions can form in areas outside of the ovaries and spread in such diffuse areas as the peritoneum, cul-de-sac, intestines and more.
-When this happens, symptoms of pelvic pain, heavy bleeding, painful sex, nausea, vomiting and cramping can often be found to worsen.
-In more rare cases, the chocolate cysts can even rupture, causing the contents to spill out and lead to such severe, deep infiltrating endometriosis that frozen pelvis develops.
-This is why it is important to seek an endometriosis specialist who can surgically remove endometriomas in order to ensure the disease does not spread and worsen.
+When this occurs, adhesions can form in areas outside of the ovaries and spread in diffuse areas such as the peritoneum, cul-de-sac, and intestines.
+When this occurs, symptoms of pelvic pain, heavy bleeding, painful sex, nausea, vomiting, and cramping can often worsen.
+In rarer cases, the chocolate cysts can even rupture, causing the contents to spill out and lead to severe, deep infiltrating endometriosis that develops into frozen pelvis.
+This is why it is important to seek an endometriosis specialist who can surgically remove endometriomas to ensure that the disease does not spread and worsen.